 - The joins between the tip and cable don’t snag the yarn

-- Connecting the cable with the needle tip uses a screw join, be sure to use the key for a secure connection
+- Connecting the cable with the needle tip uses a screw join.
+Use the key for a secure connection

-- Twelve different needles sizes and the labels for each size is etched into the end of the needle tip.
+- Twelve needles sizes and the labels for each size are etched into the end of the needle tip.

 - Cables are flexible

-- Some users felt the cable connectors are too long and snagged the yarn.
+- Users felt the cable connectors were too long and snagged the yarn.

-The bamboo is very smooth, lightweight, and easy to work with.
+The bamboo is smooth, lightweight, and easy to work with.

 - The bamboo needle tips are smooth and don’t snag the yarn

-- Cables are very flexible and easy to work with.
+- Cables are flexible and easy to work with.

 - The points are tapered

-- Some users have said the joins can sometimes separate.
-I think it’s a matter of making sure they’re securely fastened before you begin.
+- Users said the joins sometimes separate.
+Ensure they’re fastened before you begin.